ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 You can set up your {{site.data.keyword.databases-for-postgresql_full}} deployment to be a read-only replica of another {{site.data.keyword.databases-for-postgresql}} deployment.

 A read-only replica is set up to replicate all of your data from the leader deployment to the replica deployment using asynchronous replication.
 As the name implies, read-only replicas support read transactions and can be used to balance databases that have both write-heavy and read-heavy operations.
 The read-only replica has a single PostgreSQL data member, and it is billed at the [same per member consumption rates as the leader](https://{DomainName}/catalog/services/databases-for-postgresql/).

+PostgreSQL deployments have two members by default.
+However, a read-only replica has only one member, and provisioning allocates on a per-deployment basis.
+Therefore, provisioning currently uses values that are half of the requested values for memory and storage.
+The web UI cannot be configured to modify the value for storage, and it automatically will use the leader deployment's value - which will be cut in half.
+If that is insufficient for your data to fit, you will need to use the API or CLI and specify twice the storage you actually want to be provisioned.
+An update is in progress to remediate this situation.
+{: .note}

 ## Read-only Replica Considerations